swiftlang/swift-evolution/proposals/XXXX-swift-encoders.md

 Much like new API added to the standard library, once added, some changes to this API will be ABI- and source-breaking changes.
 Changes to the new encoder and decoder classes provided above will be restricted as described in the [library evolution document](https://github.com/apple/swift/blob/master/docs/LibraryEvolution.rst) in the Swift repository; in particular, the removal of methods or nested types or changes to argument types will break client behavior.
 Additionally, additions to provided options `enum`s will be a source-breaking change for users performing an exhaustive switch over their cases; removal of cases will be ABI-breaking.

-## Alternatives considered

-None.
-This is a companion to the Swift Archival and Serialization API.